izzygomez/dotfiles/README.md

 - `rectangle.config.json` is not automatically updated if settings are changed, need to manually export.
 Fix this.
 Might require upgrading to [pro version](https://rectangleapp.com/pro).
 - Consider adding VSCode/Cursor settings in here.
 - Make loading `zshrc` faster
+- Consider installing dotbot as a [Homebrew package](https://formulae.brew.sh/formula/dotbot) & remove as submodule.
+Would have to update `install` script.

 </details>